DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 > Inactive tabs and minimized browser windows switch to a lower resource consumption mode
 > where tests do not always execute correctly.

+If a browser hangs while it executes tests, TestCafe restarts the browser and continues running tests in a new window.

 ## Browser List

 The `browser-list-comma-separated` argument specifies the list of browsers (separated by commas) where tests are run.